 Camilla Björkegren's Group

-The molecular mechanisms which maintain genome stability are essential for life and prevent accumulation of disease-promoting chromosomal aberrations.
-With the aim to decipher these mechanisms, our project focuses on the evolutionary conserved family of SMC protein complexes (SMC: Structural Maintenance of Chromosomes).
-There are three eukaryotic complexes: cohesin, condensin and the Smc5/6 complex.
-The majority of our ongoing investigations aim to disclose the function of the Smc5/6 complex, which is the least well understood.
-We do this using the budding yeast Saccharomyces cerevisiae as model organism.
+The molecular mechanisms that control chromosome dynamics and maintain genome stability are essential for life and prevent accumulation of disease-promoting chromosomal aberrations.
+With the aim to decipher these mechanisms, our projects focus on the evolutionary conserved family of SMC protein complexes (SMC: Structural Maintenance of Chromosomes) which we investigate using the budding yeast Saccharomyces cerevisiae model organism, and biochemical and structural in vitro analysis.

 The Smc5/6 Complex Is an ATP-Dependent Intermolecular DNA Linker.